iDestyKK/CN_Queue/README.md

 # CN_Queue
 A C library that implements C++ Queues in C.

 Along with linked lists, queues are among one of the simplest data structures.
-In C++, these are included in the STL library as both simple queues and deques which you can use by using "#include &lt;queue&gt;" and "#include &lt;deque&gt;".
+In C++, these are included in STL as both simple queues and deques which you can use by using "#include &lt;queue&gt;" and "#include &lt;deque&gt;".
 But in C, you have to make it yourself.

 Queues are a FIFO (First-In-First-Out) structure, meaning you can push back, but can only pop front.
 In other words, you can add to the back of the queue, but you can only access the first element.